rshyong/online_marketplace/README.md

 **Please note that for some of the contract functions (deleting products and withdrawing funds), metamask incorrectly estimates the amount of gas needed to run it and will therefore return an 'out of gas' error.
 In instances like these, hit the edit button in metamask and raise the gas limit.**

 This webapp uses the UPort library to login, so please download the UPort app on your phone.

-The admin on the contract will be the first account in metamask (Account 1).
-In order to switch accounts, please select a different account in Metamask and refresh the page.

 When adding images (i.e. for store fronts and products), it may take awhile for the Metamask prompt to show up.
 Please be patient.